 Sheriff's office touts new tech in quarterly briefing

 Jun.
-25—In a quarterly briefing Wednesday night, representatives of the Cobb County Sheriff's Office touted a series of new technology purchases they said would improve safety for deputies and inmates.
+30—In a recent quarterly briefing, representatives of the Cobb County Sheriff's Office touted a series of new technology purchases they said would improve safety for deputies and inmates.

 Among them were previously-announced measures to combat the inmate deaths that have occurred under the tenure of both Sheriff Craig Owens and his predecessor, Neil Warren.
 Six inmates have died in custody since Owens took office in January 2021, three of those during May of this year.